openguild-labs/learn-jam/README.md

     - The stake is evenly distributed between the active validators so the all have equal voting power in the upcoming game
 - Goals of Parchain Consensus: `Scalabilityyyyy`
   - Sharding crucially allows us to parallelize.
 Ensure not too much duplication of data.
 Everyone executes everything is not scalable at all

+### Execution Sharding in Polkadot
+- Issue in scalability in blockchain: Everyone checking everything is sacrificing scalability for security
+- Optimiziation: Escalation when faults detected, everyone will check everything.
+We temporarily break sharding to ensure security

 ## Relevant Knowledge in the Gray Paper

 ```mermaid